dotfinally/finallyreact/.github/ISSUE_TEMPLATE/finallyreact-issue-template.md

 ---

-(if defect):
-## Actual behavior
--- enter current behavior you're seeing here --

-## Steps to reproduce
--- enter steps to reproduce here --

-## Your environment (OS, browser, Node version, etc.)
--- enter details about your environment here --

----

-(if feature request):
 ## Will you be working on this feature yourself? (to avoid duplicate work by multiple people)
 -- enter details here --